-Voice Text

-"Analyzing heart rhythm" Analyzing Rhythm

-"Analyzing" Analyzing

-Purpose: The DDU-2000 Series AED is actively analyzing the patient's ECG signal.
-The AED will continue analyzing until it has determined whether a rhythm is shockable or non-shockable or if analyzing is interrupted for some reason.

-"Do not touch the patient" Do Not Touch Patient

-Purpose: The DDU-2000 Series AED is trying to analyze the patient's heart rhythm.
+Voice Text "Analyzing heart rhythm" "Analyzing" Analyzing Rhythm Analyzing Purpose: The DDU-2000 Series AED is actively analyzing the until it has determined whether a rhythm is shockable or not "Do not touch the patient" Do Not Touch Patient Purpose: The DDU-2000 Series AED is trying to analyze the patient's heart rhythm.
 The operator should not touch the patient.
 This prompt will be spoken at the beginning of the analysis period.

-"Analyzing interrupted" Analyzing Interrupted

-Purpose: The DDU-2000 Series AED has determined that accurate ECG analysis is not possible and has ceased analyzing.
-The operator is prompted to resolve the problem (refer to the "Motion/Interference Prompts" and the "Pad Connection/Pad Application-Related Prompts" section in this chapter).
+"Analyzing interrupted" Analyzing Interrupted Purpose: The DDU-2000 Series AED has determined that accurate ECG analysis is not possible and has ceased analyzing.
+The operator is prompted to resolve the problem (refer to the " Motion/Interference Prompts " and the " Pad Connection/Pad Application-Related Prompts " section in this chapter).
 Once the problem is resolved, the unit will enter analysis mode again.

-"No shock advised" No Shock Advised

-Purpose: The DDU-2000 Series AED has determined that a shock is not required.
+"No shock advised" No Shock Advised Purpose: The DDU-2000 Series AED has determined that a shock is not required.
 The unit will NOT charge and the SHOCK button will NOT be enabled.
 The user will be prompted to begin CPR.

-"Shock advised" Shock Advised

-Purpose: The DDU-2000 Series AED has determined that a shock is recommended and the unit will begin charging in anticipation of delivering a defibrillation shock.
+"Shock advised" Shock Advised Purpose: The DDU-2000 Series AED has determined that charging in anticipation of delivering a defibrillation shock. a shock is recommended and the unit will begin